tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 gender, level, or higher IV.
 Children may inherit all selected values from one parent or a mixture from both.

-Pal Calc assumes the following process:
+PalCalc assumes the following process:

 > 1. Roll the number of IVs to inherit using `Combi_TalentInheritNum`.
 > 2. Select that many stats from HP, attack, and defense.